 From Milk to Greek Yogurt

-Now, there are three essential steps to go from milk to Greek yogurt successfully.
+Now, there are three essential steps to turn milk into Greek yogurt.

 - First, you heat the milk to 180°F. This step ensures the milk has been properly pasteurized to kill harmful bacteria.
-That means those good bacterial cultures we add later can thrive without competition and lower the likelihood of spoilage.
+That means those good bacterial cultures can thrive without competition and lower the likelihood of spoilage.

-- Step number two is to cool the dairy to 110°F. That's the ideal temperature for these yogurt-making bacteria.
-Once cooled, you add your yogurt starter to the warm milk, then keep it at that temperature for several hours for the live cultures to do their magic and form yogurt.
+- Step number two is to cool the dairy to 110°F. That’s the ideal temperature for these yogurt-making bacteria.
+Once cooled, add your yogurt starter to the warm milk, then keep it at that temperature for several hours so the live cultures can do their magic.

-- So, what's happening during step 2?
-These beneficial bacteria consume a portion of the lactose in the milk and convert it into lactic acid.
+- So, what’s happening during step 2?
+These beneficial bacteria consume some of the lactose in milk and convert it into lactic acid.

 The Importance of Temperature and Time